 To console upset stomachs, Chinese merrymakers espouse soup (noticing a theme here?)
 First and foremost: congee, a rice porridge served in different ways, including with duck eggs, various meats, or vegetables.
 Traditional Chinese medicine considers ginger to be good for nausea and upset stomachs, so ginger soup is an obvious antidote for a hangover.
 Key ingredients are ginger, chicken broth, soy sauce, egg whites, and sometimes hot pepper flakes.
 Or try soup made of egg cooked with milk and dried persimmon.
 (I feel comforted just writing this, and I’m not even hungover.)

 Filipinos swear by the power of coconut water.
-They’ve been drinking it since time immemorial, even before Vita Coco jumped on the band-wagon.
+They’ve been drinking it since time immemorial, even before Vita Coco jumped on the bandwagon.
 Folks who party hard in Manila combine their trusty coconut water with a hearty breakfast of pork tocino (sweetened pork) or tapa (marinated beef), fried eggs, and garlic fried rice.
-In the wee hours of the morning, clubsters pop into twenty-four hour breakfast nooks scattered all over Manila for these hangover fixes.
+In the wee hours of the morning, clubbers pop into 24-hour breakfast nooks scattered all over Manila for these hangover fixes.